MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#august-1-2024).

+### Feature update

+Customize organizational branding using the Microsoft Edge management service.
+Admins can customize their organization's branding assets onto Edge for Business through the Microsoft Edge management service.
+This branding can help users signed in with a Microsoft Entra ID more easily differentiate between multiple profiles and browser windows through visual cues on the profile pill, profile flyout, and Edge for Business taskbar icon.

+This Microsoft Edge management service feature gives admins an enhanced experience to configure, preview, and customize how Edge for Business shows the following organization brand assets:

+- Organization name
+- Accent color
+- Organization logo
+- Edge for Business taskbar icon overlay

+For more information, see [Microsoft Edge for Business](/deployedge/microsoft-edge-for-business) and [Organization branding](/deployedge/microsoft-edge-organization-branding).

 ## Version 126.0.2592.132: August 1, 2024

 Fixed various bugs and performance issues for Extended Stable channel.